 Michael Northrup leads the weekly Bible Study on Tuesday mornings from 8 - 9 am, which have concluded for the season.
 They will begin again in the fall.

 Michael Northrup leads the weekly Bible Study on Thursday afternoons from 4 - 5 pm in Founders' Hall (year-round.)
-The current topic is the Book of Revelation.
+The current topic is the Old Testament Book of Deuteronomy.

 If you have any questions or need more information, please contact Michael Northrup at firstname.lastname@example.org or call him at 480.322.9294.

 The Pastor's Bible Study on Wednesday mornings from 9 - 10 am in Founders Hall which have concluded for the season.
-They will begin again in the fall.
+They will begin again in the fall (see scheduled topics below.)

 If you have any questions or need more information please contact Pastor Cathy Northrup at 480.471.7239 or email@example.com.